Zen8/code-urself-4-leadership/readme.md

 ## How to Code Yourself for Leadership <br>
 <a href="https://www.linkedin.com/pulse/leaders-who-deliver-vsleaders-destroy-liliya-frye" title="Read my article on leadership">Read my article about leadership on LinkedIn </a>

-Look at the leadership codes attached
+Look at the leadership codes in Python and JavaSscript attached